huangli712/iQIST/docs/src/ch04/in_anydos.md

 # solver.anydos.in

+!!! warning

+    This feature is already disable.
+And this page will be removed from this user manual soon.

 **Introduction**

 In the CT-QMC impurity solvers contained in the iQIST software package, we provide a mini dynamical mean-field theory engine.
 This engine implements a self-consistent condition for the bethe lattice which has a semi-circular density of states with bandwith ``4t``.
 Sometimes you may want to try the other models with arbitrary density of states.

 Is it possible?

 Yes, of course.
 You can define your density of states in the *solver.anydos.in* file.
-And then you have to hack the *iqist/src/ctqmc\_dmft.f90* file.
+And then you have to hack the *iqist/src/ctseg/ctqmc\_dmft.f90* or *iqist/src/cthyb/ctqmc\_dmft.f90* file.

-Change the following codes
+Please change the following codes

 ```fortran
 ......